 http://www.whiskygeeks.sg/wp-content/uploads/2019/05/IMG20190503192407-e1557026893195.jpg34213248Hong Fu Teohttp://www.whiskygeeks.sg/wp-content/uploads/2017/07/logo_WhiskyGeeks-300x138.pngHong Fu Teo2019-05-05 12:19:582019-05-05 15:07:02DFS Whisky Festival 2019 Special Releases

-The DFS Whisky Festival is back, this time with their first ever pop-up bar at Terminal 3.
-The beautiful pop-up bar features some new DFS whisky releases, so you can drink that travel anxiety away with the ambience of live jazz performances.
-If you are travelling anytime between 1st May to 10th June, you can visit the bar from 8am to 12 midnight.
+The DFS Whisky Festival is back, this time with their first-ever pop-up bar at Terminal 3.
+The beautiful pop-up bar features some new DFS whisky releases so that you can drink that travel anxiety away with the ambience of live jazz performances.
+If you are travelling anytime between 1st May to 10th June, you can visit the bar from 8 am to 12 midnight.
 The bar is located at T3 in the concourse space near Gucci and Burberry.
 Alternatively, you could just follow the sound of live jazz~